 Our company had good financial performance in fiscal 2013, particularly with respect to our financial priorities of growth, leverage, and returns.
 Our diluted earnings per share from continuing operations attributable to Walmart ("EPS") increased 10.6 percent over the prior fiscal year, with EPS of \$5.02 in fiscal 2013 compared to EPS of \$4.54 in fiscal 2012.
 This earnings performance also compared favorably with our original annual EPS guidance for fiscal 2013 of \$4.72 to \$4.92 provided at the beginning of fiscal 2013, when our fiscal 2013 incentive goals were set.
 The Walmart U.S. segment delivered strong financial results, with Walmart U.S. comparable store sales increasing 2.0 percent during fiscal 2013.
 Walmart U.S. also grew sales faster than operating expenses during fiscal 2013.
 Walmart International had solid overall performance for the year and continues to deliver growth, despite challenging economic environments in several key markets, and, on a constant currency basis, Walmart International grew sales faster than operating expenses in fiscal 2013.
 Our Sam's Club segment sustained its positive momentum, increasing comparable club sales by 4.1 percent, including the 0.3 percent impact of fuel sales, and delivering solid operating income.
-Our company continued to leverage operating expenses, and our return on investment ("ROI") for fiscal 2013 was slightly less than the prior fiscal year, primarily due to acquisitions and currency exchange rate fluctuations.
-We again delivered strong returns to our shareholders in fiscal 2013, with our stock price increasing approximately 14 percent during the fiscal year.
-We also paid dividends of \$1.59 per share during the fiscal year, for a total of approximately \$5.4 billion in dividends, and returned approximately \$7.6 billion to our shareholders in the form of share repurchases.
-When we released our fiscal 2013 earnings on February 21, 2013, we announced that our Board approved an 18% increase in our annual dividend for fiscal 2014, resulting in an annual dividend of \$1.88 per share for fiscal 2014.
-Information about how we calculate comparable store and club sales can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations," which appears in Exhibit 13 to our Annual Report on Form 10-K for fiscal 2013 filed with the SEC filed on March 26, 2013.
+Our company continued to leverage operating expenses, and our return on investment ("ROI") for fiscal 2013, with our stock price increasing approximately 14 percent during the fiscal year.
+We also paid dividends of \$1.59 per share during the fiscal 2014 earnings on February 21, 2013, we announced that our Board approximately \$7.6 billion to our shareholders in the form of share repurchases.
+When we released our fiscal 2014 earnings on February 21, 2013, we announced that our Board approximately \$7.6 billion to our shareholders in the form of share repurchases.
+When we released our fiscal 2014.
+Information about how we calculate comparable store and club sales can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations," whic